luecha-work/Microservices-with-SpringBoot/README.md

 Add the `@RestController` annotation to the class to declare it as a Controller.

-## Build Container with Dockerfile (for Project: Account)
+## Build Container with Dockerfile (for Project: accounts)

-1. Build Image with: docker build . -t {YOUR_REPO_HUB}/account:0.0.1-SNAPSHOT
+1. Build Image with: docker build . -t {YOUR_REPO_HUB}/accounts:0.0.1-SNAPSHOT

-2. Run Image with: docker run -d -p 8080:8080 --name account-container {YOUR_REPO_HUB}/account:0.0.1-SNAPSHOT
+2. Run Image with: docker run -d -p 8080:8080 --name accounts-container {YOUR_REPO_HUB}/accounts:0.0.1-SNAPSHOT

 ## Build Container with Buildpacks.io (for Project: Loans)